U.S. Tariff Actions Timeline (2025–2026)

 What stuck vs what did not (high-signal)

-- IEEPA tariffs: held invalid by the Supreme Court; CBP ended collection; refund mechanics remain procedural and entry-specific.
+- IEEPA tariffs: held invalid by the Supreme Court; CBP ended collection; CBP announced CAPE Phase 1 for eligible IEEPA refunds in ACE beginning April 20, 2026; refunds remain procedural and entry-specific, not automatic.

 Authority map (how to categorize what you see on a 7501 / ACE export)